Cost Sharing Overview

 - Health Resources and Services Administration (HRSA) (after December 23, 2011)

-For more information on Salary Cap Cost Share please see the Salary Cap Limitations information published by Management Accounting and Analysis.
+- Additional information for Salary Cap Cost Share is available via Salary Cap Limitations information published by Management Accounting and Analysis.

 • “K” award cost share (K): Cost share that occurs when the combination of the required level of effort and salary limitation on the award does not allow for the corresponding level of the faculty member’s salary to be paid from the “K” award.